top of page

 Does your organization receive money from the State of Florida?

 No, IPF is funded solely through grants and donations.
-Our largest funder is The Florida Bar Foundation (FPF) which provides us with grants that make up a majority of our funding.
+Our largest funder is The Florida Bar Foundation (FFLA), which provides us with grants that make up a majority of our funding.
 The rest of our funding is made up of individual donors like yourself and funds raised through our annual events.

 How can I stay in touch and learn more about the work done by the IPF?